bcrist/footlang/doc/src/dimensions.md

 Only distinct types may contain declarations.

 ## Dimension Removal
-The `@undim` prefix operator takes a type and returns a version of the type without any dimension applied.
+The `@undim` suffix operator takes a type and returns a version of the type without any dimension applied.
 It can also take a value of a dimensioned type and return the same value with no dimension.

 # Named Dimensions
 Dimensions allow more power than just enforcing identity equivalence.
 Dimensions are constants, and can therefore be declared with a name: